 III: The Shelf

-After farmers grow genetically engineered seeds into fields full of crops, the harvest is turned into commercial products, which end up on shelves in grocery stores – shelves filled by retailers like Andrew Anderson.
+After farmers grow genetically engineered seeds into fields full of crops, the harvest is turned into commercial products, which end up on shelves in grocery stores – shelves filled by retailers like Andrew Anderson, Manager at the Safeway store in Northgate Mall.

-Anderson is the Manager at the Safeway store in Northgate Mall, and has worked for the company for the last 27 years.
-He understands the intricacies of consumer habits and the stigma that can follow products that have been genetically modified.
+He has worked for the company for the last 27 years, and understands the intricacies of consumer habits and the stigma that can follow products that have been genetically modified.